 - Your address, home phone number and daytime phone number (if different than home) so that we can obtain any additional information from you that might be necessary;

 - Copies of any related documents or correspondence that you may have from the agency involved;

 Once you have printed, completed and signed the Privacy Authorization Form please mail it to my office either in Austin, Brenham or Tomball.
-You can also fax the completed and signed form to 512-473-0514 or email it to email@example.com.
+Please be sure to also fill out the caswork form online.

 The Privacy Act of 1974 (5 U.S.C. § 552a) requires that Members of Congress or their staff have written authorization before they can obtain information about an individual's case.

 In order to be of assistance, please fill out an authorization form here.